 There’s just something to be said for being about to start out your day nestled in the towering groves of Sequoia National Park.
 Here, you get to rest, relax, and explore among giants.
-Many come here to see the famed trees yet stay and return, year after year, to uncover the multitude of other splendors the park has to offer.
+Many RVers flock to California to see the famed trees yet stay and return to uncover the multitude of other splendors the park has to offer.
 Outdoor enthusiasts of all levels and abilities can find a haven here.

 From cozy mountain lodges to tenting under the stars or RVing in style, Sequoia National Park provides visitors with the perfect setting to begin and end their days.
-The park stretches over a whopping 630 square miles of jagged, rocky peaks and meadows that burst with wildflowers.
+The park stretches over a whopping 630 square miles of jagged, rocky peaks, and meadows that burst with wildflowers.
 Canyons plunge and caverns glisten.
 It’s a place that feels like it could be without time, as many of its residents have stood in their very spots for eons to oversee any small changes.
+From rock climbing and backpacking to scenic driving and cross-country skiing, there are many chances to explore the great outdoors at Sequoia National Park.

-It’s a place that is worth traveling throughout, so visiting with an RV or camper is highly recommended.
+It’s a place that is worth traveling through in its entirety, so visiting with an RV or camper is highly recommended.
+While some campgrounds can accommodate large rigs, keep in mind that many roads have a vehicle length restriction of 22 feet.
 Campgrounds usually fill quickly, but that’s how you know it’s going to be good.
 Make reservations early and get geared to go.
 It’s time to take a drive and dive deep into these groves.

 Park Alerts (0)